guyroutledge/atozcss/_posts/2014-07-21-css-pseudo-elements.md

 videoLength: x minutes x seconds
 comments: true
 excerpt: >
+  Pseudo elements are elements on the page that aren't found in the HTML code.
+They can be manipulated with any CSS that would be applied to any other element.
+Two special pseudo elements - `:before` and `:after` can be used to generate content on the page from CSS and have many potential use cases.
 summary: |
+  In this episode we'll learn about:

+  * The five different pseudo elements
+  * Generating content like text, images attribute values and counters from CSS
+  * And how to make complex shapes with minimal markup

+  ## Browser Support

+  Pseudo elements are supported in IE8+
 ---

 Pseudo elements are elements on the page that aren't found in the HTML